jaredblumer/practical-object-oriented-design-in-ruby/README.md

 - Hide instance variables and data structures.
 - Methods, like classes, should have a single responsibility.
 Methods with a single responsibility expose previously hidden qualities, avoid the need for comments, encourage reuse, and are easy to move to another class when refactoring.
 - If you have a muddled class with too many responsibilities, separate those responsilities intop different classes.

+## Managing Dependencies
+Because well designed objects ahve a single responsibility, their very nature requires that they collaborate to accomplsh complex tasks.

+An object has a dependency when it knows:

+- The name of another class.
+- The name of a message that it intends to send to someone other than _self_.
+- The arguments that a message requires.
+- The order of those arguments.

+The design challenge is to manage dependencies so that each class has the fewest possible; a class should know just enough to do its job and not one thing more.